groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/barcode/csv.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Discover GroupDocs.Signature for Java API features"
+    title: "Discover new GroupDocs.Signature for Java API features"
     content: |
         [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) API provides wide range of ways to process numerous documents formats by using electronic signatures.
-Many types of digital signatures as text, image, barcode, QR-code, stamp, form-field and metadata are supported.
-Customers can add, remove, edit, validate, or search digital signatures at PDF, Microsoft Word, Excel, PowerPoint and many image documents.
+Many types of digital signatures as texts, images, digital certificates, barcodes, QR-codes, stamps or metadata are supported.
+Customers can add, remove, edit, validate or search digital signatures at PDFs, MS Word documents, MS Excel workbooks, MS PowerPoint presentations, Adobe Photoshop files and various image formats.
 Astonishing number of additional features and settings are available.

 ############################# Steps ############################